 Also read: 10 Reasons why you should NEVER visit Ladakh

 The plan for today was to visit Nubra Valley.
-There is a direct bus from Leh to Diskit in Nubra Valley; available on Tuesdays, Thursdays and Saturdays.
-The bus leaves Leh at 6 am for Diskit; and the same bus return to Leh the next day.
-It depearts from Diskit at 7 AM.
+There is a direct bus from Leh to Diskit in Nubra Valley; available on Tuesdays, Thursdays, and Saturdays.
+The bus leaves Leh at 6 am for Diskit and the same bus returns to Leh the next day.
+It departs from Diskit at 7 AM.

-As a matter of fact, we found the shared cab on the way while we were walking towards Polo ground.
+As a matter of fact, we found the shared cab on the way while we were walking towards the Polo ground.
 We were quoted a price of Rs.
 400 per person, but we paid him 500 for staying a bit longer in Diskit and visiting the monastery.
-We reached Diskit at around lunch time and had lunch at the cafe adjacent to the shared taxi stand.
+We reached Diskit at around lunchtime and had lunch at the cafe adjacent to the shared taxi stand.

 Hunder to Turtuk

-My plan was to go all the way to Turtuk and of my 5 fellow travelers; I found out that 2 more people had the same intention.
-There is a daily bus service from Diskit to Turtuk that passes through Hunder as well.
-But since we were a bit late, we had already missed the last bus going that way.
-This yet again left us with shared cab as the only choice which actually so far had suited us very well.
+This yet again left us with a shared cab as the only choice which actually so far had suited us very well.
 From Hunder, the 3 of us then proceeded to Turtuk for a total cost of Rs.
 3,100.

-I took a leisurely stroll around Panamik, which didn’t feel any exception after going to Turtuk.
-It is just a a normal sleepy village but the hot water spring here is definitely worth a visit.
-I took a bath in the hot springs which was amazingly refreshing.
+I took a leisurely stroll around Panamik.
+It didn’t feel any different after going to Turtuk.
+It is just a normal sleepy village but the hot water spring here is definitely worth a visit.
+I took a bath in the hot springs which were amazingly refreshing.

-Next morning I took a bus from Panamik to Sumur for Rs.
+The next morning I took a bus from Panamik to Sumur for Rs.
 20 bucks.
 From Sumur, I boarded a shared cab to Leh for Rs.
 400. In Leh, I went back to the same hotel that I checked in to when I arrived here.
-Remainder of the day was spent in Leh; randomly wandering, roaming and going to the market.
+The remainder of the day was spent in Leh; randomly wandering, roaming, and going to the market.

 One thing I must add here is that if you were visiting Leh Ladakh by public transport, then you cannot entirely rely upon buses.
 There are buses available on almost all the routes but the frequency is very less.
 So the best way would be to look for a shared cab rather than waiting for a Bus.

-The place was good and camp was especially quite close to the lake.
-Since I got a little friendly with the owner during our 7-8 hours journey, I got a camp with attached washroom for Rs.
+The place was good and the camp was especially quite close to the lake.
+Since I got a little friendly with the owner during our 7-8 hours journey, he offered me a discount.
+I got a camp with an attached washroom for Rs.
 800; including dinner and breakfast.

-Rest of the day was spent whiling away my time at the lake; wondering how beautiful its clear water on account of the blue sky makes it look.
-Had dinner at about 8 pm (which was indeed amazing) and slept at about 9 PM.
+The rest of the day was spent whiling away my time at the lake; wondering how beautiful its clear water on account of the blue sky makes it look.
+I had dinner at about 8 pm (which was indeed amazing) and slept at about 9 PM.
 For a person from Mumbai, the weather was very cold.

 Also read: Clothes for Ladakh Trip – What to Pack?

-So I started to ask around with various travel agents that are on the market road; and especially on Changspa road.
+So I started asking around with various travel agents that are on the market road, and especially on Changspa road.
 I was told that Changspa Road was a better chance for me to get a shared cab to Tso Moriri.
-Finally I was able to book myself a seat in a shared cab going to Tso Moriri the next day morning.
+Finally, I was able to book myself a seat in a shared cab going to Tso Moriri the next day morning.

 The skies weren’t clear when we reached Karzok so didn’t really have as good a view of the lake that it would ideally look.
 But I could imagine how beautiful this too would be.
 I spent the evening at the lake and stayed in a homestay in Karzok.